 Must an employer disclose notes and witness statements produced during a grievance or disciplinary procedure if an employee requests them?

-Employees have the right under the Data Protection Act 1998 to request access to information about them that is held on file, whether manually or on computer.
-For example, an employee who has raised a grievance and is not satisfied with the outcome may request copies of the written evidence on which the decision was made, including statements obtained from witnesses, or an employee about whom a grievance has been made may request evidence relating to the complaint.
-The employer can refuse to disclose the document in question if its disclosure would also reveal information about a third party who can be identified from the information, unless the third party has consented to the disclosure or it is reasonable in all the circumstances to comply with the request without his or her consent.
+Employees have the right under the General Data Protection Regulation (2016/679 EU) to request access to information about them that is held on file, whether manually or on computer.
+For example, an employee who has raised a grievance and is not satisfied with the outcome may request copies of the written evidence on which the decision was made, including statements obtained from witnesses; or an employee about whom a grievance has been made may request evidence relating to the complaint.
+The employer can refuse to disclose the document in question if its disclosure would also reveal information about a third party who can be identified from the information, unless the third party has consented to the disclosure or it is reasonable in all the circumstances to comply with the request without their consent.

 The employer should not automatically refuse to disclose a document if a third party, for example a colleague who has given a witness statement, does not consent to it being released.
 The employer should consider taking steps to anonymise the document before disclosing it.
 This might involve:

-- blanking out the witness's name and any other information from which he or she could be identified;
+- blanking out the witness's name and any other information from which they could be identified;

 - editing the statement to conceal the identity of the witness; or